 Changes in SHBG affect how much free testosterone there is in your body.
 This is one reason why women using some types of hormone therapy tend to experience mood changes and gain weight.

-People taking T3 medications or undergoing aggressive thyroid hormone replacement therapy, also experience problems with SHBG.
-T4 medications can also cause a rise in SHBG.
+People undergoing aggressive thyroid hormone replacement therapy may experience problems with SHBG.

 Thyroid hormones, triiodothyronine (T3) and thyroxine (T4) play important roles in:

 There are many things you can do if you have high or low levels of SHBG.
 These include:

 If your sex hormone binding globulin is high, you should speak to your doctor about what can be done to bring things into balance.
 If you aren’t sure and you suspect you might have a hormonal imbalance, ask your doctor for an SHBG test.

 Too little or too much of any sex hormone can cause short-term and long-term health problems, so it’s important to do what you can to achieve proper balance.